Where did the Israelites cross the Red Sea?

 Egypt at this time did have a handful of “frontier” mining outposts in the central and upper Sinai Peninsula.
 But they were just that—frontier outposts—that had to be constantly guarded from marauding tribes.
 (Such outposts were also located in the vicinity of Edom and up into Canaan and Syria—where God intended to send the Israelites.
 Was this territory likewise “Egypt”?)
 Given the remote location, Egyptian texts reveal repeat skirmishes with marauders and indigenous Arabs—guards had to be posted to deal with the real threat.

-One need not suppose that a march in this direction [southern Sinai, toward Jabal Mousa] would have brought the Hebrews into a collision with the Egyptian troops, for the Egyptians did not maintain a permanent garrison at the mines.
+One need not suppose that a march in this direction [southern Sinai, toward Jabal Musa] would have brought the Hebrews into a collision with the Egyptian troops, for the Egyptians did not maintain a permanent garrison at the mines.
 Except at intermittent periods when mining parties were at work, the Hebrews could have passed unmolested.
 All things considered, therefore, a location for Sinai approximating the traditional one seems preferable. …

 Further, the peninsula was also known as a place of banishment for Egyptian criminals.
 This could hardly be the case, if the Sinai Peninsula was “Egypt.”
 The fortress Tjaru, on the western edge of the Peninsula and north of the Gulf of Suez, has been discovered to be a place of banishment for criminals of the state (as relayed, for example, by the Great Edict of 14th century b.c.e. pharaoh Horemheb).
 Such would fit perfectly with a location from which Moses (and later the Israelites) would flee.

 An earlier Patterns of Evidence documentary, Exodus, makes the convincing case for the Israelites as the “Hyksos” people that were expelled from Egypt in the mid-second millennium b.c.e.
 Pharaoh Ahmose i actually built a border of fortresses (part of which included Tjaru) along the western edge of the Sinai Peninsula in order to keep the Semites out of Egypt (below right).
 This clearly shows that the Sinai was not “Egypt.”
 Furthermore, this shows that it must have been along this very boundary—namely, south at the Gulf of Suez—that the Israelites must have crossed out of Egypt!
-(Exodus 14:2 likewise mentions a fortress, Migdol, near to this sea crossing point.)
+(Note that Exodus 14:2 likewise mentions a fortress, Migdol, near to this sea crossing point.)

 For more on this subject, see Egyptologist James K. Hoffmeier’s book Ancient Israel in Sinai.
 He highlights the veritable dearth of Egyptian reference to this wider geographical region of Sinai—further discounting its identification by Aqaba proponents as “Egypt,” and therefore the notion that the Israelites weren’t really “out of Egypt” until they were on the other side of the Sinai Peninsula.
+He also notes Egyptian inscriptional evidence directly referring to this Sinai territory as “foreign” land (page 37).

 The Sinai Peninsula, therefore, cannot be regarded as “Egypt.”